 In our opinion and to the best of our information and according to the

-explanations given to us, the financial statements give the information
+explanations given to us, the aforesaid standalone financial statements

 (a) In the case of the Balance Sheet, of the state of affairs of the